 They were supposed to focus.

 Remember that Jesus was with them in the boat.
-We can rephrase that and say, Jesus is “in the boat” with us.
+We can rephrase that and say, the Lord is “in the boat” with us.
 When we forget this, we panic and become fearful.
-Jesus the Son of God was with the disciples in that boat and he is with you and me always.
+The Son of God was with the disciples in that boat and he is with you and me always.
 He expected them to trust him since he was in the boat.
 They needed to forget what their eyes saw and remember who was with them.
 It was not wrong for them to ask for help but they should have done it in faith and not inspired by fear.
 With faith, they could have spoken to him once and trusted that he would deal with the situation—irrespective of whether he responded (verbally) or not.

 Job was a human being like us and tried to understand why he experienced so much pain yet he was a faithful servant of God.
 He did not realize that God’s ways are higher and better than anything we can imagine.
 Through his own reasoning, Job attempted to justify himself and in so doing affirm that God was wrong.
-He maintained that it was unfair that he lost everything good in his life.
+He maintained that it was unfair he lost everything good in his life.

 These are some of Job’s words.
 You might feel the same way.

-“[God] crushes me with a tempest and multiplies my wounds without cause; he will not let me get my breath, but fills me with bitterness.”
+“[God] crushes me with a tempest and multiplies my wounds without cause; He will not let me get my breath, but fills me with bitterness.”

-“My foot has held fast to his steps; I have kept his way and have not turned aside.”
+“My foot has held fast to His steps; I have kept his way and have not turned aside.”

 “Therefore I will not restrain my mouth; I will speak in the anguish of my spirit; I will complain in the bitterness of my soul.”